Department of History, 211 Weaver Building, The Pennsylvania State University, University Park, PA 16802

 Journal Articles & Book Chapters in English

 "Probabilistic Earthquake Hazard Maps."
-Kären Wigen, Sugimoto Fumiko, and Cary Karacas, eds.
-Cartographic Japan.
-University of Chicago Press, 2016.
+In Kären Wigen, Sugimoto Fumiko, and Cary Karacas, eds., Cartographic Japan: A History in Maps, University of Chicago Press, 2016, 226-229.

 "Rethinking Ryukyu."
 International Journal of Okinawan Studies, 6.10 (December, 2015): 1-19.

 "New Cultures, New Identities: Becoming Okinawan and Japanese in 19th-Century Ryukyu."
-Peter Nosco, James E. Ketelaar, and Yasunori Kojima, eds., Values, Identity, and Equality in Eighteenth- and Nineteenth-Century Japan, Brill, 2015.
-159-178.
+In Peter Nosco, James E. Ketelaar, and Yasunori Kojima, eds., Values, Identity, and Equality in Eighteenth- and Nineteenth-Century Japan, Brill, 2015, 159-178.

 "Volcanic Hazards as Components of Complex Systems: The Case of Japan", The Asia-Pacific Journal, Vol. 13, Issue 32, No. 6, August 17, 2015.